 In my life, literacy has always been about daring and growing—finding my voice, and listening deeply to voices of others.
 In my work, literacy has always been about ensuring EVERY student has the power to learn courageously and communicate to impact the world.

-Achievement gaps in literacy have driven my teaching career since day one.
+Inequitable policies and practices, and the opportunity gaps they create for students keep me awake at night.
 Skin color, home language, and family income level should never determine a child’s education or the power of a child’s voice.
-And yet, in many of our communities, they do.
+And yet they have, by design in the the history of our nation.
+Today, in many of our communities, they still do.
 I work every day to change this.

 I work to disrupt inequities by empowering teachers with asset mindsets and effective pedagogy to elevate literacy learning.
-A trilingual poet and linguistics nerd, I leverage my love of language to help teachers understand and excel with ELs in our schools.
+A trilingual poet and linguistics nerd, I leverage my love of language to help teachers understand and excel serving multilingual learners in our schools.

 I used to fear my own voice, but teachers in my life changed that.
 Now, as a bestselling author, keynote speaker, and learning leader in schools, I use my voice to help others find and express theirs.

 Join me in stretching the limits of literacy and language learning in schools.
 The next generation depends on our courage to grow and change.

 Calderon, M.E., Dove, M.G., Fenner, D.S., Gottlieb, M., Honigsfeld, A., Singer, T.W., Slakk, S., Soto, I., Zacarian, D. (2019).
 Breaking Down The Wall: Essential Shifts for English Learners’ Success.
 Thousand Oaks, CA: Corwin Press.